Open regional funds for South-East Europe – promotion of EU integration through regional cooperation

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Albania, Bosnia and Herzegovina, Kosovo, former Yugoslav Republic of Macedonia, Montenegro, Serbia
+Countries: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia

 Overall term: 2012 to 2018